INN/docs/checklists/child-themes.md

 ### Enabling a new child theme

-Enabling a child theme can be a bit problemmatic, particularly if the template (parent theme) name has changed.
+Enabling a child theme can be a bit problematic, particularly if the template (parent theme) name has changed.

 The following procedure is needed to reset WordPress' knowledge of the child theme's parent, which is only updated on theme activation.